-You can configure an online group while Group Replication is running by using a set of UDFs, which rely on a group action coordinator.
-These UDFs are installed by the Group Replication plugin in version 8.0.13 and higher.
-This section describes how changes are made to a running group, and the available UDFs.
+You can configure an online group while Group Replication is running by using a set of functions, which rely on a group action coordinator.
+These functions are installed by the Group Replication plugin in version 8.0.13 and higher.
+This section describes how changes are made to a running group, and the available functions.

-For the coordinator to be able to configure group wide actions on a running group, all members must be running MySQL 8.0.13 or higher and have the UDFs installed.
+For the coordinator to be able to configure group wide actions on a running group, all members must be running MySQL 8.0.13 or higher and have the functions installed.

-To use the UDFs, connect to a member of the running group and invoke the function with the
+To use the functions, connect to a member of the running group and invoke the function with the